sentiurin/react-template/README.md

 #### Remove Redux from template

-Run npm script: `npm run remove-redux` and then, remove all imports of **redux** directory in app files
+Run npm script: `npm run remove-redux`

 #### Fix style of code

 Run npm script: `npm run prettier:fix` for format all files of app using .prettierrc rules

+#### Configure Webpack

+##### !!!
+Build path starts from project directory

+You can configure webpack in `webpack/` directory

+Change property `paths` in `webpack/index.js` to configure path for your webpack build

+#### Assets

+In sandbox mode `npm run dev:serve` better when you store your assets just like in project.
+Example: store your images in `public/design/images`, to have the same path like in real project

 #### Documentation links